adamtow/notecuts/docs/English.md

 Where `XYZ` is the name you enter.

-> For Dropbox, do not add the `.txt` file extension.
-It will automatically be appended to the end of the name you choose.
+> For NoteCuts using Dropbox, do not add `.txt` to the name.
+The file extension will automatically be appended to the end of the name you choose.

 ![New NoteCut #1](https://adamtow.github.io/notecuts/images/notecut-new-1.png)